CS5008Fall2025/homework-speed-comparison-skakked/Report.md

 1. If you wrote your linked list as a single linked list, removing from the back was expensive.
 If you wrote it as a double linked list, removing from the back was cheap.
 Why do you think that is?

+   In a singly linked list, each node only has a `next` pointer pointing forward to the next node.
+When removing from the back, even with a tail pointer to access the last node directly, you cannot access the second-to-last node (which needs its `next` pointer set to NULL).
+This forces a complete traversal from the head through all n-1 nodes to find the node before the tail, making it an O(n) operation.
+In contrast, a doubly linked list has both `next` and `prev` pointers in each node.
+With a tail pointer, you can directly access `tail->prev` to get the second-to-last node, update it to become the new tail, and remove the old tail—all in constant $O(1)$ time without any traversal.
+The tradeoff is that doubly linked lists require extra memory (one additional pointer per node) and slightly more complex insertion/deletion logic to maintain both forward and backward links.

 2. When running most functions, at least ~30% of the tests were worse case scenarios.
 Why do you think that is?

+   With random selection of movies for operations, approximately 30% of items statistically fall in the last third of the data structure.
+These require near-maximum traversal in linear structures, creating worst-case scenarios.
+It's a natural result of uniform random distribution across all positions.

 3. What was done in the code to encourage that?

+   The code likely uses random movie selection rather than always picking the first element or following a predictable pattern.
+This could be implemented by generating random indices or shuffling the movie list before operations.

 4. How did this particularly influence the linked list searches?

+   For linked lists with 30% of searches targeting the last third, these operations require traversing 70,000-99,999 nodes in a list of 99,999 elements.
+Since linked lists must check every node sequentially without the ability to skip ahead, this 30% of expensive operations dramatically increases average search time, contributing to the 45+ second search times observed.

 #### Test Bias